-- 1. Open the Permissions Manager. - If the System Manager is not already running, open it by choosing "System Manager" from the System toolchest.
+- 1. Open the Permissions Manager. - If the System Manager is not already running, open it by choosing "System Manager" from the System tollchest.
 Select the Security and Access Control category and then click "Permissions Manager." - 2.
-Drag and drop files and directories into large text area labeled "Files and Directories" in the middle of the Permissions Manager window. - Text fields showing the file's current ownership appear in the User Name and Group Name fields.
-To see a list of all users, edit the /etc/passwd file.
-To see a list of all groups, edit the /etc/group file. - Current permissions appear in the boxes labeled "Read," "Write," and "Execute." - 3.
-To change ownership of the file or directory, type a different user name or group name in the text field.
-This entry can be the name of a local or NIS user or group.
-If you leave the text field for user or group blank, it will revert to its original setting. - 4.
-Click the boxes labeled "Read," "Write," and "Execute" to add or remove permissions. - x, y, x in the box indicates permission has been granted; a colored dash (-) indicates permission has been revoked.

-5. Use the text fields and boxes beneath the colored area to change permissions or ownership for all of the files and/or directories currently listed in the /etc/passwd or /etc/group files.
+Drag and drop files and directories into large text area labeled "Files and Directories" in the middle of the Permissions Manager window. - Option menus showing the file's current ownership appear in the User Name and Group Name fields.
+Current permissions appear in the boxes labeled "Read," "Write," and "Execute." - 3.
+Choose a different user name or group name from the option menus to change ownership of the file or directory. - 4.
+Click the boxes labeled "Read," "Write," and "Execute" to add or remove permissions. - r, w, x in the box indicates permission has been granted; a colored dash (-) indicates permission has been revoked. - Use the option menus and boxes beneath the colored area to change permissions or ownership for all the files and/or directories currently listed in the Permissions Manager window.